Complaints Procedure

 Step Three:

 Our complaints Handling Representative shall then investigate the matter within ten working days of acknowledging receipt of the complaint.
-If, for some reason, the matter cannot be investigated in this timeframe, then we will write to you notifying you of the reason why and giving a revised timescale.
+If, for some reason, the matter cannot be investigated in this time frame, then we will write to you notifying you of the reason why and giving a revised timescale.
 Once the investigation has been completed, you will be invited to a meeting to discuss the issue and hopefully resolve the complaint.
 This could be a meeting, video conference call or telephone call and the client's preference will be taken into account as well as how the matter may be dealt with.
 This process of engagement will take place within ten working days of our concluding the investigation of the matter.
 Following the meeting or call, our Complaints Handling Representative shall write to you within five working days of the meeting to confirm the discussion and the solution agreed upon.

 Step Four: